 What are the legal costs for Personal Injury Claims?

 Many people worry about how much it will cost them to make a personal injury claim, and this can be off-putting.
 However, it is important to take legal advice to ensure that you make the best decision for you.
-Many companies offer a no win, no fee option, but this terms can be misleading and it is essential that you discuss fees with the Solicitor you ultimately choose.
+Many companies offer a no-win, no-fee option, but these terms can be misleading and it is essential that you discuss fees with the Solicitor you ultimately choose.
 Please note that, in contentious business, a Solicitor may not calculate fees or other charges as a percentage of any award or settlement.